Royal Navy: Escort fleet

 The escort fleet comprises guided missile destroyers and frigates and is the traditional workhorse of the Navy.
-As of December 2024 there are six Type 45 destroyers and eight Type 23 frigates in commission.
+Since the end of the Cold War in 1990, the escort fleet has declined from around 50 vessels to only 11.
+As of July 2026 there are six Type 45 destroyers and five Type 23 frigates in commission and active.
 Among their primary roles is to provide escort for the larger capital ships—protecting them from air, surface and subsurface threats.
 Other duties include undertaking the Royal Navy's standing deployments across the globe, which often consists of: counter-narcotics, anti-piracy missions and providing humanitarian aid.

 The Type 45 is primarily designed for anti-aircraft and anti-missile warfare and the Royal Navy describe the destroyer's mission as "to shield the Fleet from air attack".
 They are equipped with the PAAMS (also known as Sea Viper) integrated anti-aircraft warfare system which incorporates the sophisticated SAMPSON and S1850M long range radars and the Aster 15 and 30 missiles.